vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Sprout Social</h4>

-Sprout Social is a robust social media management tool designed to help businesses engage their audience, analyze performance, and streamline social efforts.
+<a href="https://sproutsocial.com/" role="link" target="_blanck">Sprout Social</a> is a robust social media management tool designed to help businesses engage their audience, analyze performance, and streamline social efforts.
 With its built-in CRM capabilities, Sprout Social takes social media management to the next level by focusing on meaningful customer interactions.

 If you’re transitioning from manual social media tracking to a centralized system, Sprout Social’s analytics and scheduling features make it a top-tier solution.